osiloke/Flumotion-Transcoder/doc/rst/configuration/admin-config.rst

 -------------------------------------------------

-The *worker-defaults* section is used to specify default values for all workers, and these values can be ovverriden for each workers by adding a sub section of section *workers* with the name of the worker.
+The *worker-defaults* section is used to specify default values for all workers, and these values can be overridden for each workers by adding a sub section of section *workers* with the name of the worker.